A little about me…

 Now that my four kids are older, we share new adventures together!
 Most recently we hiked up Mt Kilimanjaro.
 A lesson in GRIT if ever there was one!
 (I wrote about our adventure here.)

-I’ve long felt that the world needs more empowered women and more women in power.
-I’m therefore passionate about empowering women to become braver leaders, more confident in their ability to influence change and more resilient in the face of it.
+It is my belief that the only way to address the most pressing problems in our organizations and society is through the empowerment of women.
+I am, therefore, passionate about empowering women to become braver leaders, more confident in their ability to influence change and more resilient in the face of it.
+My PhD studies are focused on doing just this.

-In 2010 I founded Global Courage to empower women to become more powerful catalysts for change in their organizations, community and society.
+In 2010 I also founded Global Courage to empower women to become more powerful catalysts for change.
+Since then I’ve spoken at many international women’s events from Washington DC to Shanghai.

 My life has been blessed with opportunity.
 But not everyone is as fortunate.
 So I value the chance to support causes that work toward creating a more equitable and tolerant world.
 One way I do that is by mentoring women entrepreneurs in developing countries like India through the UN Global Initiative.
 I’ve also supported the work of various women’s not-for-profit organizations such as Women for Women in Africa, Girl Up, Dress for Success, The Hunger Project and UN Women.
 I look forward to speaking the international Women’s Economic Forum in New Dehli in May 2017.